jmpg93/NavigatorSwift/README.md

 ```
 If you use absolute navigation, the hierarchy will be rebuilded from root.
 If the current hierarchy match the targeted hierarchy, the view controllers will be recycled and reloaded.

+Use absolute navigation to **present a certain hierarchy no matter what is the current state**.

 - Operation based navigation:

 For more complex navigation you can create and concatenate operations that will be executed serially.
 This can be easyly archived by creating a new ```SceneOperation``` and extending the ```Navigator``` protocol.